 - If you own a wood-burning fireplace, ensure the flue is open when in use to permit carbon monoxide to leave the house.

-- Keep up with routine furnace maintenance in Mount Hope.
+- Keep up with routine furnace maintenance in Beckley and Mount Hope.
 A damaged or faulty furnace is a likely source of carbon monoxide emissions.

 - Most importantly, put in carbon monoxide detectors.
 These useful alarms detect CO gas much earlier than humans can.